csvpath/csvpath/README.md

 And do it all in an automation-friendly way.

 CsvPath is intended to fit with other DataOps and data quality tools.
 Files are streamed.
 The interface is simple.
-Custom functions can be added.
+New functions are easy to create.

 # Description